gap-packages/sgpdec/README.md

 The package is used for SYDE 710 (Topics in Mathematics) Algebraic Structures of Discrete Dynamical Systems, a graduate course at the [Systems Design Engineering](https://uwaterloo.ca/systems-design-engineering/) department of University of Waterloo.

-For more on computational semigroup theory check this [computational semigroup theory blog](https://compsemi.wordpress.com/).
+For more on computational semigroup theory check this [computational semigroup theory blog (outdated)](https://compsemi.wordpress.com/).

 ## How to use it?